 What will my Homestay be like?

-The host family may comprise a single person or a couple.
-There may be children living in the family home.
 In the evening you can either spend time with the family (maybe watching television, eating or talking), or you can meet friends or study in your room.
-There may be other students living in the same home, although LanguageUK prefers not to put students of the same nationality or language together
+There may be other students living in the same home although LanguageUK prefers not to put students of the same nationality or language together.

 What will the food be like?

 Your host will provide breakfast and dinner for the week.
-Meals will be wholesome, varied and constitute a balanced diet.
-You will need to provide your own lunch and snacks.
+Meals will be varied and constitute a balanced diet.
+The food will generally be British (this could mean food from many parts of the world!).
+You will need to buy your own lunch and snacks.

 How will I travel to and from school each day?

 You will be given directions by your host family who may bring you to the school and, in some cases, collect you on the first day if necessary.
 In general, you will find that the return journey is quite simple, whether it be on foot or by bus.